ffeldhaus/S3-Client/README.md

 The S3 Client PowerShell Cmdlets require at least PowerShell 4.0 and .NET 4.5.

-If you can't install via `Install-Module` you can download the latest version of S3-Client.zip from the [GitHub Release page](https://github.com/ffeldhaus/S3-Client/releases/latest).
-Then extract S3-Client.zip to your preferred PowerShell Module location.
-For the current user to
+If the Module can't be installed via `Install-Module` then the latest version can be downloaded from the [GitHub Release page](https://github.com/ffeldhaus/S3-Client/releases/latest) for manual installation.
+For manual installation, the S3-Client.zip file needs to be extracted to the preferred PowerShell Module location.
+For the current user the S3-Client folder needs to be copied to

     $HOME\WindowsPowershell\Documents\WindowsPowerShell\Modules

-For all users copy the folder to
+To make the module available for all users the folder S3-Client needs to be copied to the folder

     C:\Windows\System32\WindowsPowerShell\v1.0\Modules